James Gordon Bennett Jr.: Return to the US

 Bennett returned to the United States and organized the first polo match in the United States at Dickel's Riding Academy at 39th Street and Fifth Avenue in New York.
 He helped found the Westchester Polo Club in 1876, the first polo club in America.
 He established the Gordon Bennett Cup for international yachting and the Gordon Bennett Cup for automobile races.
 In 1906, he funded the Gordon Bennett Cup in ballooning (Coupe Aéronautique Gordon Bennett), which continues to this day.
 In 1909, Bennett offered a trophy for the fastest speed on a closed circuit for airplanes.
-The 1909 race in Rheims, France was won by Glenn Curtiss for two circuits of a 10 km rectangular course at an average speed of 46.5 miles per hour (74.8 km/h).
+The 1909 race in Reims, France was won by Glenn Curtiss for two circuits of a 10 km rectangular course at an average speed of 46.5 miles per hour (74.8 km/h).
 From 1896 to 1914, the champion of Paris, USFSA football (soccer), received a trophy offered by Gordon Bennett.

-Personal life
+Personal life and death

-He did not marry until he was 73.
+Bennett did not marry until he was 73.
 His wife was Maud Potter, widow of George de Reuter, son of Julius Paul Reuter, founder of Reuters news agency.

-He died on May 14, 1918, in Beaulieu-sur-Mer, Alpes-Maritimes, France.
+Bennett spent the winter of 1917 in his villa in Beaulieu-sur-Mer, France.
+He contracted influenza while visiting a hospital in Paris and travelled to southern France.
+He died the morning of May 14, 1918 of pneumonia in Beaulieu-sur-Mer after having been in a coma for 2 days.
 Bennett is buried at the Cimetière de Passy in Paris.

 James Stillman was an intimate friend of James O. Bloss and John William Sterling.
 After the death of Bennett it was learned by the administrators of his estate that he had appointed Stillman one of the administrators and trustees.
 Stillman had little or no opportunity to act under the authority of Bennett's will, as he died a few weeks after Bennett's death.
 Stillman named Sterling one of his executors.
 Sterling could hardly have begun his duties under Stillman's will when he too died suddenly.
 The Bennett estate, the Stillman estate and the Sterling estate totaled about $76,000,000.
 After Sterling's death it was learned that he had appointed his long time intimate companion, Bloss, one of the executors.
 A few weeks after Sterling's death, Bloss died.

 Honors

 Asteroid 305 Gordonia is named after him.
 He also has a street named for him near Chopin Airport in Warsaw, Poland.
 The Avenue Gordon Bennett in Paris, where the French Open's Stade de Roland Garros is sited is named after his father.
-Bennett, British Columbia, now a ghost town, as well as nearby Bennett Lake and Bennett Peak are named for him.
+Bennett, British Columbia, now a ghost town, as well as nearby Bennett Lake and Bennett Peak are named for him, as is Bennett Island, discovered during the Jeannette expedition.